Epic Loaded Dirty Fries

 Ingredient Notes

-• Cajun Seasoning: If you’re using oven fries, you’ll need to add some cajun seasoning to them to give them a spicy kick.
+- Cajun Seasoning: Cajun seasoning works great with this dirty fries recipe, giving the fries a delicious smoky, spicy kick.
 You can also make your own with paprika, cayenne pepper, salt, pepper, garlic powder, onion powder, and oregano.
 The recipe linked above has the exact quantities you need!
-Alternatively, you could use a simpler combination of spices, which is what I’ve added to the recipe below.
+Alternatively, you could use whatever seasonings you prefer - simple salt and pepper would work.

-• Red pepper: Diced red pepper adds some great flavor, texture, and color to this recipe!
+- Red pepper: Diced red pepper adds some great flavor, texture, and color to this recipe!
+Cut the pepper into small pieces and cook it at the same time you cook the fries.

-• Cheese sauce: The cheese sauce is made from a simple roux of oil, flour, and milk, with cheese and jalapenos stirred in.
+- Cheese sauce: The cheese sauce is made from a simple roux of oil, flour, and milk, with cheese stirred in.
+If you don't have time to make a cheese sauce, a store-bought nacho cheese sauce works perfectly.

-• Jalapenos: Add sliced jalapenos to the fries for an extra spicy kick.
-In this recipe, I dice the jalapenos and add them (and a little of the
+- Jalapenos: Add sliced jalapenos to the fries for an extra spicy kick.

 How To Make These Dirty Fries